-Services.
+The Central Civil Services (CCS), as Dr. D.D.
+Basu points out, "are engaged in administering the Union subjects. such as the Posts and Telegraphs, Customs and Excise, Income Tax.
+In short, these constitute all the administrative services in the Central Departments which have not so far been included in the list of All India Services.
 They are under the exclusive control of the Union Government.
 Besides the Central Services, there are other Services intended for work solely in the Central Secretariat, or, in other words, those who are to manage the offices of the Central Departments.
-Both the Central Civil Services and Central Secretariat Services are subdivided into Class I, II, III, IV, (= Group A, B, C, D^{15}) according to the rank and responsibilities of the officers...
-Members of the Central Services are also sent on transfer or deputation to States where offices relating to the Union subjects or Public Sector Undertakings relating thereto are located."16 All that we would like to add
+Both the Central Civil Services and Central Secretariat Services are sub-divided into Class I, II, III, IV, (= Group A, B, C, D^{15}) according to the rank and responsibilities of the officers...
+Members of the Central Services are also sent on transfer or deputation to States